 In the scenario where you’ve redesigned the site on a development server AND are migrating it to new hosting for the launch, you should not be surprised to see the Home page link try and open the old site.

 As soon as DNS propagation occurs, everything should work correctly.

 Regardless, we need to check for broken links, missing images etc and fix up any that are broken.
 Often, some may be set to the temporary IP-based URL instead of the correct domain name.
 This particular issue can sometimes be messy, and is best resolved with the “Search & Replace” plugin – which in itself requires an additional degree of expertise and confidence!

 In a temporary hosting environment, you are obliged to use a temporary Domain URL until such time as the DNS changes are propagated.
 In that case, once DNS propagation is completed, you will need to edit the WordPress Admin / General Settings for;

 - Site Address (URL)

-Updraftplus offers Backup, Restore and Migrate options and makes a complex process as easy as it could possibly be, in a series of logical steps;
+Updraftplus offers Backup, Restore and Migration options and makes a complex process as easy as it could possibly be, in a series of logical steps;

-- Do a Full Backup the website on its current hosting using Updraftplus
+- Do a complete Backup of the website on its current hosting using Updraftplus

-- Download the Full Backup to your PC
+- Download the complete Backup to your PC

 - Install WordPress and Updraftplus in the new hosting location